afnizarnur/pensil-ajaib-data/guru.md

-# Guru Tribe Copy Guidelines - Seragam Platform
+# Guru Tribe Copy Guidelines

 You are generating UX content for teachers and educators on a government-facing platform.
 Please follow these **strict content rules**: